bsmg/beat-saber-community-wiki/mapping.md

 An older 3D map editor using the old 1.0 song format (maps must be converted before being playable).
 [EditSaber Enhanced Download](https://github.com/permissionBRICK/EditSaberEnhanced/releases)

 ## Additional Mapping Resources
-* A utility developed for other rhythm games that detects the BPM and offset of song files
 * [BeatMapperTools](https://monroeworld.com/beatmapper-tools/) by Darkuni
 A utility for users of Mediocre Mapper Mk4.0 and earlier to easily convert, test, and package their maps.
 * [BPM Saber](https://github.com/zevdg/bpm-saber), by Zevdg